Win up to £3,000 in our Anniversary Raffle! Buy a ticket, be a life saver.

 We need enough information from you to answer your enquiry.
 We use information from web forms, emails, mail, telephone and social media platforms to send you information or materials that you have requested.
 We will usually need to take your name and contact details from you, and we may make notes to provide you with a further service as required.
 If you contact us via email or post, we will need a return address for a response.

-General enquiries are kept for up to 1 year after the case is closed.
-Complaints are kept for up to 3 years after the case is closed.
-Enquiries relating to data rights requests are kept for up to 6 years.
-For enquiries and complaints relating to fundraising, lottery and donation records, these may be kept for longer.
+General enquiries that do not relate to an existing record are kept for up to 1 year after the case is closed.
+Complaints are kept for up to 7 years after the case is closed.
+Enquiries relating to data rights requests are kept for up to 7 years from resolution.
+For enquiries and complaints relating to ongoing fundraising, lottery and donation records, these may be kept for longer.
 Please refer to the relevant sections below for more information.

 Donations